-- Unlike direct tax, indirect taxes are independent of the revue generated by entity or the income of an individual.
+- Unlike a direct tax, indirect taxes are independent of the revue generated by an entity or the income of an individual.

-- Unlike direct tax, the indirect tax doesn’t have slabs differentiating and are same for everyone.
+- Unlike a direct tax, the indirect tax doesn’t have slabs differentiating and are the same for everyone.

-- The Central Board of Indirect Taxes and Customs (CBIC) under Department of Revenue regulates and manage indirect tax.
+- The Central Board of Indirect Taxes and Customs (CBIC) under the Department of Revenue regulates and manages indirect tax.

 Types of Direct Tax –

 - Goods and Service Tax (GST):